AIDASoft/podio/doc/templates.md

 When reading the yaml file a basic validation is run and the data members, relations and vector members of components and datatypes are parsed into `MemberVariable` objects (defined in [`python/podio_gen/generator_utils.py`](/python/podio_gen/generator_utils.py)).
 The main entry point to the code generation is the [`python/podio_class_generator.py`](/python/podio_class_generator.py) which takes care of instantiating the language specific code generator (either C++ or a prototype version for Julia at this point).
 The language specific generators inherit from the [`ClassGeneratorBaseMixin`](/python/podio_gen/generator_base.py) which takes care of some common initialization and provides some common functionality for code generation.
- In the end each langauge specific generator will take care of (either by itself or through the common functionality in `ClassGeneratorBaseMixin`):
+ In the end each language specific generator will take care of (either by itself or through the common functionality in `ClassGeneratorBaseMixin`):
 - Configuring the Jinja2 template engine.
 At the moment this is mainly making the templates known to the engine.
 - The necessary preprocessing of all the datatypes and components.
 This includes collecting necessary include directories and forward declaration, as well as digesting `ExtraCode` snippets.
 - Putting all the necessary information into a `dict` that can be easily used in the Jinja2 templates.
 See [below](#available-information-in-the-templates) for what is available in the templates